top of page

 Cognition in Animal Conservation

-As PI (Bali myna) and CO-PI (red-billed chough), I am co-leading two independent projects combining cognitive and behavioural research with applied conservation to enhance reintroduction efforts of threatened species.
+As PI (Bali myna) and Co-PI (red-billed chough), I am co-leading two independent projects combining cognitive and behavioural research with applied conservation to enhance reintroduction efforts of threatened species.

 Bail starling.jpg